Build a Team

 The following hints and tips apply to forming your core team, as this is the foundation of your course, but can apply at different stages of your short course journey too:

-• Create all documents in the language common to all organisers and facilitators, and make things like the concept accessible to all team members so that they can understand the ideas behind the course very well, and thus contribute more effectively.
+Create all documents in the language common to all organisers and facilitators, and make the content and format accessible to all team members so that they can understand the ideas behind the course very well, and thus contribute more effectively.

-• Spread the word and let people know about the course.
-Some of your best contacts, who may form your core team, will likely result from early newspaper articles, and letters/emails to organisations, and friends of friends through word of mouth.
+Spread the word and let people know about the course.
+Some of your best contacts, who may form your core team, will likely result from early social media posts, and letters/emails to organisations, and friends of friends through word of mouth.